awalker/bevy_pixel_camera/README.md

 ### Bevy 0.6 To-dos

 * Moved from quad to sprites, but the sprite origin in back at the center.
 That needs fixed to maintain compatibility.
+NOTE: roughly 19 hours ago, patch in bevy landed that allows custom pivot points in sprites.
+Not sure when it will be released.
 * Update documentation and examples.